justincely/lightcurve_pipeline/docs/source/readme.rst

 High Level Science Products
 ---------------------------

 The composite lightcurves that are created by the hstlc pipeline are delivered to MAST as High Level Science Products (HLSPs).
-A composite lightcurve is comprised of one or more individual lightcurves, all having the same configuration of ``TARGNAME``, ``DETECTOR``, ``OPT_ELEM``, and ``CENWAVE``.
+A composite lightcurve is comprised of one or more individual lightcurves, all having the same configuration of ``TARGNAME``, ``DETECTOR``, ``OPT_ELEM``, ``CENWAVE``, and ``APERTURE``.
 In other words, all datasets taken under the same observing conditions are aggregated together to form a composite lightcurve.

 The composite lightcurves are FITS binary tables consisting of the following columns: